 There are 28 non-stop Frecciarossa trains between Milan and Rome each day, making the journey in just under 3 hours.
 Frecciarossa trains that stop en route in Bologna and Florence still make the trip in just over 3.5 hours.
 During peak travel times (8am-10am and 4pm-8pm), there are 12 trains leaving Milan for Rome and 13 leaving Rome for Milan.

-There are 36 daily Frecciarossa trains between Milan and Naples, and that trip only takes a little more than 4 hours.
+There are 36 daily Frecciarossa trains between Milan and Naples, and that trip takes only just over 4 hours.

 There are 10 daily Frecciarossa trains between Turin and Rome, with stops in Milan, Bologna, and Florence along the way.

 Frecciarossa trains make the trip from Bologna to Florence 70 times daily in roughly 37 minutes.

 * This number is for weekdays; weekend and holiday schedules offer fewer connections.

 AT THE STATION

 In addition to the customer service desk in the normal ticketing area of the station, there are also Mobile Service desks situated near the platforms of stations served by Frecciarossa and other AV (high-speed) Trenitalia trains.
 These clerks at the desk can answer questions and help with booking changes.
 There are also often officials on hand near automated ticket machines to offer assistance.